 PET/CT imaging is a non-invasive procedure that detects biological and structural changes in the body.

 When used with FDG, a sugar analog, the PET/CT scan shows with great precision, the area(s) where an abnormal amount of FDG has accumulated.
 Because cancer cells are known to consume a much higher amount of sugar than normal cells, PET/CT and FDG scans are performed to identify these regions.

-PET/CT and FGD scans are performed for staging or follow-up in cancer patients.
+PET/CT and FGD scans are performed for staging or follow-up

 The staging scan allows the treating physician to have a global view and understanding of the extent of cancers.